kube-rs/website/docs/controllers/testing.md

 }
 ```

 Here we have made an apiserver mock wrapper that will run certain scenarios.
-Each scenario calls a number of handler functions.
+Each scenario calls a number of handler functions that assert on certain basic expectations about the nature of the message we receive.
 Here we only have made one for `handle_status_patch`, but more are used in [controller-rs/fixtures.rs](https://github.com/kube-rs/controller-rs/blob/main/src/fixtures.rs).

-Writing the actual tests (after setting up the above boilerplate), does thankfully get a lot shorter and more readable:
+An **actual tests** that uses the above wrapper can end up being quite readable:

 ```rust
 #[tokio::test]